Mess for Less

 Please supervise your children during all activities.

 My kids were a little skeptical when I told they we were going to be inflating a balloon without blowing into it or using helium.
-Here is what we used to make it happen:
+Make no mistake - even though this can be done with kids, it is a true science experiment.

 • 1 liter plastic bottle